-Search firms are another possible source of assistance.
-Their services include promoting the vacancy, packaging information about the institution and library, and conducting preliminary interviews [10].
+Recruiters or search firms are another possible source of assistance.
+Their services include promoting the vacancy to potential candidates, packaging information about the institution and library, and conducting preliminary interviews [12].
+Some institutions find that search firms are helpful in identifying candidates who are most likely to match the institution's needs; and in meeting the institution's timeline.
 If this option is considered, the institution should decide whether it will be more effective for the search committee or the search firm to perform these functions.

 Another facet of the vacancy analysis is review of the status and salary of the position.
 Establishing these at an appropriate level will affect the quality of the candidate pool.
 Salaries should be considered in the context of peer positions in the institution as well as norms in the profession.
-A summary of salary data for AAHSL institutions provides overall information; salaries, of course, are influenced by geographic location, institution, and other factors, as well as individual qualifications.
+A summary of salary data for AAHSL institutions provides overall information.
+It is included in this guide and is updated annually.
+Salaries, of course, are influenced by geographic location, institution, and other factors, as well as individual qualifications.